 Acquisition of respiratory dynamics is of high interest, not only for the treatment of patients with lung diseases.
 Continuously recording respiratory parameters would be helpful in different areas of application, e.g. the monitoring of sleep apnea.

 Light plays a key role in medical diagnosis and therapy.
 ITeM combines optical technologies and raytracing simulation to analyze, design and optimize illumination systems embedded in medical devices.

-We are developing a wound healing therapy treatment device that applies light, mechanical, and electrical stimulation in combination.
-By applying Engineering modelling and control approaches, we aim to provide automated and individually optimised solutions for chronic wound therapy.
+We are developing a wound healing therapy treatment device that applies light, mechanical and electrical stimulation in combination.
+By applying engineering, modelling and control approaches we aim to provide automated and individually optimized solutions for chronic wound therapy.